FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 It can also be managed on the WP Admin Interface on the Plugins page

-# Activate Integration Test Plugin and Theme
+# Activate Integration Test Plugins and Theme

 There's a `plugin-beta` and a `theme-alpha` that each are clients of this `font-awesome` plugin.
 They are not involved in the unit test suite at all.
 But when you're playing with the with localhost:8080,